Sixzero/StreamCallbacksExt.jl/README.md

 - Customizable token and content formatters
 - Support for different stream flavors (OpenAI, Anthropic)
 - Customizable hooks for stream events
+- Handles reasoning tokens with special formatting (for models with chain-of-thought)

 ## Installation